Lantana Growth and Care Guide

 Sunlight Requirements

 Lantana thrives in full sun, requiring at least 6 hours of direct sunlight each day.
-While it can tolerate partial shade, fewer flowers will be produced in shaded areas.
 Full sun exposure promotes more vibrant blooms and stronger growth, making Lantana an excellent choice for open garden beds, sunny borders, and container plantings.
+Lantana can tolerate partial shade in hotter climates, though it typically results in fewer flowers being produced in shaded areas.

 Soil Requirements

 Lantana prefers well-draining soil with a neutral to slightly acidic pH range of 6.0 to 7.5.
 It grows well in sandy, loamy, or rocky soils and can even adapt to clay, provided the drainage is sufficient.
 If you have heavy clay soil, amend it with compost or a soil conditioner to improve texture and drainage.
-Good drainage is essential, as standing water can lead to root rot.
+Good drainage is essential to the success of Lantana.

 Watering Needs